Moloko: Formation and success (1994–2000)

 Murphy had no prior professional singing experience when Moloko was formed, while Brydon had previously worked on music as a producer with musicians such as Boy George and Cabaret Voltaire on releases from the 1990s.
 In 1994, the two met at a party in Sheffield, where Murphy approached Brydon with the chat-up line, "Do you like my tight sweater?
 See how it fits my body!"
 Its first sentence became their debut album's title, recorded while the pair had begun dating.
-The name Moloko comes from the narcotic-filled milk drink, Moloko Plus, in the Anthony Burgess novel A Clockwork Orange, based on the Russian word for milk, "молоко" ("moloko").
+The name Moloko comes from the narcotic-filled milk drink, Moloko Plus, in the Anthony Burgess novel A Clockwork Orange.

 The group signed to Echo Records and released their single "Where Is the What If the What Is in Why?"
-The group's debut album Do You Like My Tight Sweater? was released in 1995.
+The group's debut album, Do You Like My Tight Sweater?, was released in 1995.
 The group toured with Pulp following the release.
 The single "Fun for Me" was featured prominently on the Batman & Robin soundtrack and received radio airplay and strong MTV rotation.
 It reached number four in the US Dance chart.
 In 1997, their cover of "Are 'Friends' Electric?" featured on the Gary Numan tribute album Random.

-After Moloko finished the tour, they built a home studio and recorded their second album, titled I Am Not a Doctor, which was released in 1998 in the United Kingdom.
+After Moloko finished the tour, they built a home studio and recorded their second album, I Am Not a Doctor, which was released in 1998 in the United Kingdom.
 Though the album was unsuccessful, reaching only number 64 in the UK Albums Chart, a Boris Dlugosch remix of "Sing It Back", the third single from the album that originally failed to reach the Top 40 in the UK Singles Chart, was a huge hit, reaching number four in the UK chart and number one in the US Dance Chart.
 Moloko toured in support of the album, opening for Garbage in UK and Ireland in January and February 1999.

-Their third album Things to Make and Do was released in the year 2000 and reached number three in the UK Albums Chart.
-The first single, "The Time Is Now" was their biggest hit, charting at number two in the charts.
-They started touring as a full band along with percussionist Paul Slowly, keyboardist Eddie Stevens, and guitarist Dave Cooke.
+Their third album, Things to Make and Do, was released in 2000 and reached number three in the UK Albums Chart.
+The first single, "The Time Is Now", was their biggest hit, charting at number two.
+They started touring as a full band alongside percussionist Paul Slowly, keyboardist Eddie Stevens, and guitarist Dave Cooke.

 Statues and disbandment (2003–2004)

-Their 2003 album Statues produced two hit singles, "Familiar Feeling", which reached number ten in the UK, and "Forever More", which reached number 17.
+Their 2003 album, Statues, produced two hit singles, "Familiar Feeling", which reached number ten in the UK, and "Forever More", which reached number 17.
 Brydon and Murphy ended their romantic relationship in 2002, just before they began work on the album.
 Murphy toured without Brydon for eighteen months in support of the album throughout 2003 and 2004.
 The concert at the Brixton Academy, recorded on 22 November 2003, was released on the live DVD 11,000 Clicks in 2004.
 Following the tour, the group disbanded.